Tool to convert text composed of symbols into letters of the alphabet (Transcription usually for the purpose of alphabetical substitutions).

 It is possible that the original message is a homophonic substitution (uses several symbols for a single letter), even in this case transcription can help.
 This was the case for the deciphering of famous messages like that of the zodiac killer.

 dCode retains ownership of the "Alphabetic Transcription" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Alphabetic Transcription" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Alphabetic Transcription" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Alphabetic Transcription" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Alphabetic Transcription" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Alphabetic Transcription" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Alphabetic Transcription" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.